 Visiting the Science Centre and Planetarium

 Download this social story for autistic school visitors, which includes images of the exhibition and planetarium that may also be of interest to public visitors (although please be aware public visitors use a different entrance to schools and are not individually welcomed - please ask if you need clarification).
-You can also explore inside the Science Centre using Google, although note these images are from June 2014 and so some updates to the exhibition are not shown.
-There will also be an entirely remodelled cafe area from October 2016.
+You can also explore inside the Science Centre using Google, although note these images are from June 2014 and the newly remodelled cafe area and updates to the exhibition since this time are not shown.

-Assistance dogs are welcome in the venue where these are required for access.
-There is space for dogs to sit comfortably next to their owners at the back of the planetarium, offering a good view of the screen (for owner if not dog!).
+Assistance dogs are welcome in the venue where required for access.
+There is space for dogs to sit comfortably next to their owners at the back of the planetarium, offering a good view of the screen (for owner if not dog).